lucascaleida/copilot-go/memory-bank/progress.md

 -   Decision to organize API project in a new `vehicle_search_api/` directory.
 -   Decision to deploy to Azure App Service using Docker containers.
 -   Decision to implement CI/CD using GitHub Actions.
+-   **2025-07-03:** Decision to add a stock update endpoint (`/stock/`) to allow for full data refreshes.
+The "truncate-and-load" strategy was chosen for its simplicity and for ensuring the data is an exact snapshot of the source.
+The operation is performed within a transaction to guarantee data integrity.